- Oops!Something went wrong.Please try again later.

-This open-label Phase II trial will evaluate the efficacy and safety of Puma’s drug, NERLYNX ®(neratinib), and chemotherapy in up to 27 early stage triple-negative breast cancer patients selected with Celcuity’s CELx HER2 Signaling Function (“CELx HSF”) Test.
-Under this agreement, West Cancer Center will serve as the sponsor and principal investigator of the trial and is responsible for enrolling patients and managing clinical data.
-Puma will supply NERLYNX, its pan-HER inhibitor currently approved by the U.S. Food and Drug Administration (“FDA”) for extended adjuvant treatment of early-stage HER2-positive breast cancer.
-Celcuity will provide its CELx HSF Test to select triple-negative breast cancer patients who have hyperactive HER2-driven signaling pathways for the trial and will initially fund the patient-related trial costs.
-Based on its estimates of patient enrollment rates, Celcuity expects to obtain interim results in 10 to 12 months after the first patient is enrolled and final results within 18 to 24 months.
-Celcuity expects enrollment to begin in early 2019.
+Puma will supply NERLYNX, its pan-HER inhibitor currently approved by the U.S. Food and Drug Administration (FDA) for early and late-stage HER2-positive breast cancer.
+Celcuity will provide its CELsignia HER2 Activity Test to select HER2-negative metastatic breast cancer patients with brain metastases who have hyperactive HER2-driven signaling pathways for the trial and will fund the patient-related trial costs.
+Based on its estimates of patient enrollment rates, Celcuity expects to obtain interim results 12 to 15 months after initiation of the trial followed by the final results 12 to 15 months later.
+Celcuity expects enrollment to begin by early to mid-2022.

-The goal of the trial is to demonstrate that triple-negative breast cancer patients who have a hyperactive HER2 signaling tumor, as identified by the CELx HSF test, respond to treatment with NERLYNX, a matching HER2 therapy.
-Celcuity believes there is significant clinical interest in finding new diagnostic tests and targeted therapies for triple-negative breast cancer patients because fewer drug treatment options are available to them relative to other breast cancer sub-types.
+The goal of the trial is to demonstrate that previously treated HER2-negative metastatic breast cancer patients with brain metastases who have hyperactive HER2 signaling tumors, as identified by the CELsignia test, respond to treatment with NERLYNX in combination with XELODA, a chemotherapy commonly used in metastatic breast cancer patients.
+Celcuity believes there is significant clinical interest in finding new diagnostic tests and targeted therapies for metastatic HER2- negative breast cancer patients with brain metastases.

-This press release contains statements that constitute “forward-looking statements.”
-In some cases, you can identify forward-looking statements by terminology such as “may,” “can,” “could,” “expects,” “estimates,” or “plans,” and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
-Forward looking statements in this release include, without limitation, expectations with respect to commencement of patient enrollment, patient enrollment rates and timing of expected results, and beliefs regarding clinical interest of the trial, the use of new diagnostic tests and targeted therapies in treating cancer patients, and the potential role of the trial and CELx HSF Test in developing new treatment options for cancer patients.
-Forward-looking statements are subject to numerous conditions, many of which are beyond the control of Celcuity, which include, but are not limited to, those set forth in the Risk Factors section in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the Securities and Exchange Commission on March 15, 2018.
+This press release contains statements that constitute "forward-looking statements" that involve risks and uncertainties including, but not limited to, expectations with respect to commencement of clinical trial patient enrollment and the rates of such enrollment, timing of clinical trial results, the actual results of such clinical trials and interest from outside parties in such clinical trials, the results and any new treatment paradigms that may result therefrom.
+In some cases, you can identify forward-looking statements by terminology such as "may," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "intends" or "continue," and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
+Forward-looking statements are subject to numerous conditions, many of which are beyond the control of Celcuity, which include, but are not limited to, the unknown impact of the COVID-19 pandemic on Celcuity's business and those other risks set forth in the Risk Factors section in Celcuity's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the Securities and Exchange Commission on February 16, 2021 and in Exhibit 99.4 to Celcuity's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 8, 2021.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
-Celcuity undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.
+Celcuity undertakes no obligation to update these statements for revisions or changes after the date of this press release, except as required by law.